orian3737/python-p3-v2-final-project-template/README.md

     - **5. View Comics**: Displays all comics in the database along with their categories.
     - **6. Delete Comic**: Prompts you to enter a comic title and deletes it from the database.
+    - **7. View All Categories**: Lists all categories in the database.
+    - **8. View All Comics**: Lists all comics in the database along with their categories.

 ## Category examples